Daily High to Daily Low: Is It Safe to Buy International Business Machines Corporation (IBM)?

 Societe Generale gave a rating of “Hold” to IBM, setting the target price at $140 in the report published on July 20th of the current year.

-Volatility was left at 1.74%, however, over the last 30 days, the volatility rate increased by 1.69%, as shares surge +5.96% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.23% lower at present.
+Volatility was left at 1.89%, however, over the last 30 days, the volatility rate increased by 2.46%, as shares sank -6.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.62% lower at present.

 Insider Trading